-Confederates Massed at Manassas, Virginia
+Confederates Massed In Virginia

-The timing of when the battle would be fought became a complicated issue.
+The timing of precisely when the battle would be fought became a complicated issue.
 General Irvin McDowell had become the leader of the Union Army, as General Winfield Scott, who had commanded the army, was too old and infirm to command during wartime.
 And McDowell, a West Point graduate and career soldier who had served in the Mexican War, wanted to wait before committing his inexperienced troops to battle.

 President Lincoln saw things differently.
 He was well aware that the enlistments for the volunteers was only for three months, which meant most of them could be going home before they ever saw the enemy.
-Lincoln pressed McDowell to attack
+Lincoln pressed McDowell to attack.

 McDowell organized his 35,000 troops, the largest army ever assembled in North America to that time.
 And in mid-July he began moving toward Manassas, where 21,000 Confederates had assembled.